Santi Mina

-Santiago "Santi" Mina Lorenzo (/es/; born 7 December 1995) is a Spanish professional footballer who plays as a forward.
+Santiago "Santi" Mina Lorenzo (/es/; born 7 December 1995) is a Spanish former professional footballer who played as a forward.

 He spent most of his career at Celta, totalling 163 games and 42 goals across two spells.
 He made 268 appearances and scored 63 goals in La Liga where he also represented Valencia, transferring there for €10 million and winning the Copa del Rey in 2019.

 In 2022, Mina was sentenced to four years in prison for sexual abuse committed five years earlier.

 Club career

 Celta

-Born in Vigo, Galicia, Mina played youth football with hometown's RC Celta de Vigo, and made his senior debut with the reserves in the 2012–13 season, in Tercera División.
-On 5 January he signed a professional deal with the club, running until 2018.
+Born in Vigo, Galicia, Mina played youth football with his hometown club Celta de Vigo, and made his senior debut with the reserves in the 2012–13 season of Tercera División.
+On 5 January 2013, he signed a professional deal running until 2018.

-Mina made his first-team – and La Liga – debut for them on 16 February 2013, coming on as a substitute for Iago Aspas in the 66th minute of a 3–1 away defeat against Getafe CF. He scored his first top-flight goal on 16 September, but in a 3–2 loss at Athletic Bilbao; at only 17 years, 9 months and 10 days, he became the side's youngest goalscorer in the first division.
+Mina made his first-team – and La Liga – debut for them on 16 February 2013, coming on as a substitute for Iago Aspas in the 66th minute of a 3–1 away defeat against Getafe.
+He scored his first top-flight goal on 16 September, but in a 3–2 loss at Athletic Bilbao; at only 17 years, 9 months and 10 days, he became the side's youngest goalscorer in the first division.

 On 11 April 2015, Mina scored four goals in a 6–1 home rout of Rayo Vallecano, becoming the youngest player in the last 80 years to do so in the Spanish top tier and the first from Celta since 1979.

 Valencia

-On 4 July 2015, Mina moved to fellow league team Valencia CF after agreeing to a six-year deal for a €10 million fee.
-He scored his first competitive goal for them on 5 December, netting four minutes from time in a 1–1 home draw against FC Barcelona.
+On 4 July 2015, Mina moved to fellow top-division team Valencia after agreeing to a six-year deal for a €10 million fee.
+He scored his first competitive goal for them on 5 December, netting four minutes from time in a 1–1 home draw against Barcelona.

-On 18 February 2016, in only the first 45 minutes, Mina scored twice and provided three assists in a UEFA Europa League last-32 tie against SK Rapid Wien, in an eventual 6–0 win also at the Mestalla Stadium (the half-time result was a competition record).
+On 18 February 2016, in only the first 45 minutes, Mina scored twice and provided three assists in a UEFA Europa League last-32 tie against Rapid Wien, in an eventual 6–0 win also at the Mestalla Stadium (the half-time result was a competition record).

 Mina scored a career-best 12 league goals in 2017–18 as Valencia came fourth, despite being more often than not a substitute for Simone Zaza and Rodrigo; halfway through the campaign, the trio had 12 more goals than Real Madrid's "BBC" attacking line.
-The following season, he netted braces in Copa del Rey victories over CD Ebro (round of 32) and Sporting de Gijón (last 16) as his club picked up their first honour for 11 years, being unused in the 2–1 final defeat of Barcelona on 25 May 2019.
+The following season, he netted braces in Copa del Rey victories over Ebro (round of 32) and Sporting de Gijón (last 16) as his club picked up their first honour for 11 years, being unused in the 2–1 final defeat of Barcelona on 25 May 2019.